 Francis A. Kenny is an associate in Lite DePalma Greenberg’s Newark-based litigation team, where he represents public entity and private clients in several areas, including state and federal civil rights defense, employment defense, labor relations, employee disciplinary matters, election law, rent control litigation, appellate practice and class actions.
 Francis also provides counsel to his clients regarding the implementation and ramifications of proposed and newly-enacted legislation.

 Francis is an active member of the New Jersey State Bar Association, the Association of the Federal Bar of the State of New Jersey, the Hudson County Bar Association, the Phi Alpha Delta Legal Fraternity, the Seton Hall University School of Law Alumni Association and the Saint Joseph’s University Law Alumni Chapter.

 Prior to joining Lite DePalma Greenberg, Francis served as a law clerk to the Honorable Carmen Messano, P.J.A.D., presiding judge of the Superior Court of New Jersey, Appellate Division.

 While in law school, Francis served as a legal fellow for the City of Jersey City’s Department of Law, as a law clerk for the Hudson County Prosecutor’s Office and as a judicial intern for the Honorable Katharine S. Hayden in the United States District Court for the District of New Jersey.
 Francis was highly involved as a student advocate in Seton Hall University School of Law’s Civil Rights and Constitutional Law Clinic, where he represented clients in a federal class action lawsuit against the State of New Jersey.

-Also in law school, Francis studied International Business Transactions and International Intellectual Property at the College of Law in London, England, while participating in New York Law School’s International Law Study Abroad Program.
+Also, in law school, Francis studied International Business Transactions and International Intellectual Property at the College of Law in London, United Kingdom, while participating in an international law study abroad program.